-Within the attributes as heuristics reducing scientific uncertainty, Country of Production provided explicit findings.
-As shown in Figure 1, domestic vaccines (i.e., manufactured in Japan) were more likely to be chosen, as conjoint experiments in previous studies.
-Nonetheless, foreign vaccines were not uniformly refused.
-Whereas vaccines from China or Russia were refused, vaccines from the US or UK were accepted.
-This indicates that state bias of vaccines depends on the context, echoing a finding by a natural experiment that the state bias regarding COVID-19 vaccination is highly contextual (Kobayashi et al., 2021).
+Within the attributes we considered as heuristics reducing scientific uncertainty, Country of Production provided explicit findings.
+As shown in Figure 1, domestic vaccines (i.e., those manufactured in Japan) were more likely to be chosen, as shown by conjoint experiments in previous studies.
+Nonetheless, there was not uniform refusal of vaccines produced in other countries; vaccines from China or Russia were refused, whereas vaccines from the US or UK were accepted.
+This indicates that origin-based bias regarding vaccines depends on context, echoing the findings from a natural experiment that showed that country-based bias regarding COVID-19 vaccination is highly contextual (Kobayashi et al., 2021).

-What causes the difference within foreign vaccines?
-We found that past vaccination history, risk perceptions, trust in healthcare are associated with state bias.
-First, vaccines from Japan or UK are more likely to be chosen by people taking the Flu shot recently, whereas there were no differences by vaccination history in refusing vaccines from China or Russia, or accepting vaccines from the US.
-Second, higher risk perception of infection led people to accept vaccines from Russia.
-Third, people having higher trust in government were more likely to accept vaccines from the US.
-Hence, the effect of country are under individual & group influence, then varied according to the combination of producing and vaccinating countries.
+What makes an individual biased in favor or against vaccines based on country of origin?
+We found that past vaccination history, perceptions of risk, and trust in healthcare are associated with origin-based bias.
+First, vaccines from Japan or the UK were more likely to be chosen by individuals who had recently received an influenza vaccine, whereas there were no differences in vaccination history in those who refused vaccines from China or Russia, or accepted vaccines from the US.
+Second, a higher than average perception of COVID-19 risk led people to accept vaccines from Russia.
+Third, people who had greater trust in government were more likely to accept vaccines from the US.
+Hence, the effect of country of origin interacted with individual and group characteristics and varied according to the combination of producing and vaccinating countries.

-Besides Country of Production, the effects of attributes regarding vaccination are associated with trust and time preference.
-First, vaccinating at mass centre decreased the probability to get vaccinated of people having higher trust in healthcare, while it increased the probability of people having lower trust.
-The effect of location to vaccinate (Borriello et al., 2021; McPhedran and Toombs, 2021) is highly conditioned by trust in healthcare.
-Second, vaccines recommended by ruling politicians were more likely to get vaccinated by people with higher trust in government, but less likely by people with higher time preference.
-The effect of political recommendation are limited to particular group.
+As well as Country of Production, other effects of attributes regarding vaccination were associated with trust and time preference.
+First, vaccinations that took place at a mass center decreased the probability of people with higher trust in healthcare to get vaccinated, but increased this probability among people with lower trust.
+The effect of vaccination location (Borriello et al., 2021; McPhedran and Toombs, 2021) is highly conditioned by trust in the healthcare system.
+Second, vaccines recommended by governing politicians were more likely to be chosen by individuals with greater trust in government, but less likely to be chosen by those with higher time preference.
+The effects of political recommendations are limited to particular groups.

-5.3 Vaccination history make cost-effectiveness work
+5.3 Vaccine history leads individuals to consider cost-effectiveness

-In contrast to previous studies, our results in Japan showed that the effects of transaction/economic costs to reduce vaccine hesitancy were not so large.
-Rather, we found larger effects of financial support or compensation system by the government.
-These attributes are related to not only cost-effectiveness but also reducing scientific uncertainty, as discussed in the conjoint design.
-This sheds a new light on the function of systems to increase cost-effectiveness as heuristics reducing scientific uncertainty.
+In contrast to previous studies, our results showed that in Japan the effects of transaction/economic costs on reducing vaccine hesitancy were not very broad.
+By contrast, we found that larger impacts were made by the availability of financial support or a government-run compensation system.
+These attributes are related not only to cost-effectiveness but also to reducing scientific uncertainty, as discussed in the conjoint design section.
+This sheds new light on the function of systems that increase cost-effectiveness as a heuristic factor in reducing scientific uncertainty.

-Among individual & group influences, past vaccination history was associated with the effect of cost-effectiveness of vaccines.
-Regarding economic cost, whereas vaccination to be reserved by oneself had no difference between subgroups, vaccination to be reserved by the authority were more likely to get vaccinated only by people taking the Flu shot recently.
-Moreover, among attributes of economic cost, while Price and Compensation for Injury affected people taken the Flu shot recently, financial support affected people not taken it.
-These results indicate that the effectiveness of economic approach to vaccination depends people's past vaccination history.
+Among the individual and group characteristics, past vaccination history was associated with the effect of vaccine cost-effectiveness.
+Regarding economic costs, whereas the attribute of booking a vaccination individually showed no difference between subgroups, only those individuals who had recently received an influenza vaccination were more likely to get vaccinated when vaccinations were booked by an authority.
+Moreover, among attributes of economic cost, while Price and Compensation for Injury affected people who had recently received a flu shot, Financial Support was shown to have an effect among people who had not received a flu shot.
+These results indicate that the effectiveness of economic approaches to vaccination depends on people’s vaccination history.

 5.4 Limitations